OpenVisualCloud/Intel-Tiber-Broadcast-Suite/launcher/README.md

 - Kubernetes Mode: For multi-node cluster deployment.
 - Docker Mode: For single-node using Docker containers.

-Configuration is provided via a config file located at `./cmd/launcher-config.yaml`.
-This file is used to switch between Kubernetes mode and Docker mode, and to provide input data for MCM/MediaProxy.
-In Kubernetes mode, the BCS ffmpeg pipelines and NMOS client node are managed via a Custom Resource called `BcsConfig`.

 **Flow (Common to Both Modes)**